chocoteam/pychoco/paper/paper.md

 interpreter and the Java Virtual Machine (JVM).
 Indeed, we believe that the main interest of such bindings was to offer Python users a way to use Choco-solver without installing the JVM.
-The [GraalVM](https://www.graalvm.org/) project has removed this obstacle with the ahead-of-time Native image Java compilation feature.
+The [GraalVM](https://www.graalvm.org/) project removed this obstacle with the ahead-of-time Native image Java compilation feature.
 Inspired by the work of [@michail_2020] to make Python bindings for the JGraphT Java library, we implemented [choco-solver-capi](https://github.com/chocoteam/choco-solver-capi),